 Relation to 2020 Amendment

-This amendment to extend the compliance date for Redondo Beach to December 31, 2023 is similar to the 2020 OTC Policy amendment in that the capacity of Redondo Beach is needed as a temporary measure while both previously-enacted and ongoing actions are implemented to enhance grid reliability.
-The 2020 OTC Policy amendment was supported by CPUC D.19-11-016, which addressed potential system reliability challenges.
+This amendment to extend the compliance date for Redondo Beach to December 31, 2023 is similar to the 2020 OTC Policy Amendment in that the capacity of Redondo Beach is needed as a temporary measure while both previously-enacted and ongoing actions are implemented to enhance grid reliability.
+The 2020 OTC Policy Amendment was supported by CPUC D.19-11-016, which addressed potential system reliability challenges.
 This amendment differs primarily by actual system reliability events that demonstrated a need to re-evaluate the models, and market practices that define California’s grid and account for the hazards and uncertainties presented by climate change.
-Thus, while the underlying reason for the proposed extension of the compliance date for Redondo Beach is similar, this amendment is based on an updated analysis that reflects previously unforeseen conditions that occurred during, and ultimately led to, the August 2020 blackouts.
+Thus, while the underlying reason for the proposed extension of the compliance date for Redondo Beach is similar, this amendment is based primarily on an updated analysis that reflects previously unforeseen conditions that occurred during, and ultimately led to, the August 2020 blackouts.

 Additionally, the State Water Board recognized in its adoption of the 2020 OTC Policy Amendment that the August 2020 blackouts were caused by a heat wave that could change energy projections and precipitate future OTC Policy amendments to support grid reliability.
 State Water Board Resolution No. 2020-0029 states the following at Finding 20: “Portions of California were subject to rotating power outages during mid-August 2020 due to unexpectedly high peak energy demands during widespread extreme high temperatures.
 The CPUC, CAISO, and CEC may be revising their forecasting models to account for this scenario, and may determine that there is a need to request additional extensions of final compliance dates to maintain grid reliability and avoid similar blackouts in the future.”